enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

                    path = 'MenuBar/File')

-where ``factory`` is a callable that produces either a schema or an object from the PyFace action API [2]_.
+where ``factory`` is a callable that produces either a schema or an object from the Pyface action API [2]_.
 A schema addition that produces a schema can in turn be extended by another schema addition.
-If it produces a PyFace object, it cannot be further extended.
+If it produces a Pyface object, it cannot be further extended.
 In this case we have opted for latter, using a custom subclass of ``Group``.